nest.

 HOW IT STARTED

-I didn’t start this project with a clear brief or a solution in mind.
-I just wanted to understand what pregnancy really feels like from someone who’s living it or lived through it.
+That stuck with me.
+I didn’t start this project with a clear solution in mind.
+I just wanted to understand what pregnancy really feels like for someone living through it.

 WHO I SPOKE TO